-- "alpinebits/person": an agent resource representing a particular person.
-For instance, an artist who sings at a concert or a photographer who owns the copyright of a photo. - "alpinebits/organization": an agent resource representing a public or a private organization.
-For instance, a company organizing an event or the owner of a mountain area. - contactPoints: an array of contact point objects.
+- abstract: a text object containing a brief description for the agent.
 Nullable.
+See the definition in Attributes Object. - contactPoints: an array of contact point objects.
+Nullable.
 Non-empty. - description: a text object containing a description of the agent.
 Nullable.
 Conditional Assignment.
 See the definition in Attributes Object. - name: a text object containing the complete name of the agent.
 Non-nullable.
 Conditional Assignment.
 See the definition in Attributes Object. - shortName: a text object containing a short name of the agent.
 Nullable.
-See the definition in Attributes Object. - url: a url describing the agent, such as a website or a Wikipedia page.
+See the definition in Attributes Object. - url: a url object or string describing the agent, such as a website or a Wikipedia page.
 Nullable.
 See the definition in Attributes Object.

-Field Туре Constraints abstract text Nullable categories Array of category string Nullable, Non-empty contactPoints Array of contact point Nullable, Non-empty description text Nullable, Conditional Assignment name url Non-nullable, Conditional Assignment shortName text Nullable url url Nullable multimediaDescriptions: a Reference to Many media object resources (see Media Objects) that are related to the agent.
-See Section multimediaDescriptions.
-Nullable.
-Non-empty.
-A summary of the relationships is presented in the table below:
+Field Туре Constraints

+abstract text Nullable

+contactPoints Array of contact point Nullable, Non-empty

+description text Nullable, Conditional Assignment

+name url Non-nullable, Conditional Assignment

+shortName text Nullable

+url url Nullable